A Police K-9 Bit Its Handler 6 Times. What to do?

 If this handler’s dog is not rank, there is a good possibility that this is the reason the dog bit him six times.
 I say this because 3 of those 6 bites happened when he was using a remote collar.

 The way we teach behaviors today is through reward-based training.
 This means the handler needs to know what markers are.
-He or she need to understand how important timing of markers are.
-He needs to know how to determine what his dog’s high-value rewards are.
-Lastly, he needs to know how to vary which reward is used in training and then how to deliver the rewards.
+He or she needs to understand how important the timing of markers is.
+They need to know how to determine what his dog’s high-value rewards are.
+Lastly, they need to know how to vary which reward is used in training and then how to deliver the rewards.

-Finally, handlers need to learn how to build motivation for his training sessions so he can use those sessions to build or rebuild his relationship with this dog.
+Finally, handlers need to learn how to build motivation for their training sessions so they can use those sessions to build or rebuild their relationship with this dog.

 I get the feeling that this dog handler has never been taught any of these things.
 So in the next section, I will pose questions to ask that may help build a path to rehabbing this dog (if it can be rehabbed).